Before You Apply:

-If you are interested in the Dual Enrollment or Early College program, please contact Lara Richardson, Director of Educational Partnerships.
+If you have further questions about the Dual Enrollment or Early College program, please contact Lara Richardson, Director of Educational Partnerships.

 High School Concurrent (Dual Enrollment) Admission